Product

 Warranty

-A: If you have a damaged or leaking battery, please exercise caution to avoid contact with any leaking substance.
+If you have a damaged or leaking battery, please exercise caution to avoid contact with any leaking substance.
 To handle a leaking battery, you should wear gloves and eye protection if possible, handle carefully, wrap the battery in a plastic bag and store in a cool environment until you can transport to a recycling center.
 Under no circumstances should you ship a leaking or damaged battery.
 Please take a picture and send to us through our warranty request form, and we will reach out to you with further instructions.

 Proper Disposal of a Lithium Ion Battery